sfongue/evaluation-functional-js-3/README.md

 ### Exercise 4

-Implement the function +countSequence(sequence, input)+ in file **_src/exercise4.js_** where sequence and input are strings, the output the number of sequence into the input.
+Implement the function `countSequence(sequence, input)` in file **_src/exercise4.js_** where sequence and input are strings, the output the number of sequence into the input.

 You don't understand what you need to do ?